 ABSOLUTELY NO EARLY STARTS.

-*Start times subject to change for any reason.
+*Start times subject to change in the COVID-19 Era.

 - 50K: 9 hours